 Artist Lecture Series - Mike Glier

-In conjunction with his retrospective exhibition “Meander, Because You Don’t See Much at a March / Mike Glier 1979 – 2013” at the Opalka Gallery, the third installment of the 2014-15 Artist Lecture Series at Sage College of Albany will feature the artist as he discusses his 35 year career.
+In conjunction with his retrospective exhibition “Meander, Because You Can’t See Much While Marching / Mike Glier, A 35-Year Survey” at the Opalka Gallery, the third installment of the 2014-15 Artist Lecture Series at Sage College of Albany will feature the artist as he discusses his career.

 Date: Friday, October 24th, 2014

 Time: 7:00 pm

 Born in Kentucky in 1953, Mike Glier received his BA from Williams College in 1976.
 He attended the Whitney Museum Independent Study Program and earned an MA in Studio Art from Hunter College in 1979.